shawn-sandy/fp-kit/first-paint/www/_coverpage.md

       <div role="gridcell">
         <h4>Dynamic CSS</h4>
         <p>
-          Change the style and layout on the fly.
+          We leverage the power of CSS variables to dynamically change the style and layout of elements on the page.
         </p>
       </div>
       <div role="gridcell">
         <h4>Classes Optional</h4>
         <p>
-          CSS classes are not required but welcomed.
+          We choose CSS variables and Semantic HTML over class heavy styling.
+You don't need classes but are free to create and use them.
         </p>
       </div>
       <div role="gridcell">